 Summit graduates are prepared, honorable, curious, accepting, and socially responsible.
 To that end, a study of another language and culture is crucial.

-The student experience begins with Spanish instruction 2-3 days per week in Junior Kindergarten.
+The student experience begins with Spanish instruction 2-3 days per week in our Eaglets (3 year old program).
 Spanish instruction continues through 5th grade.

 In the final weeks of 5th grade, students rotate through Latin, Mandarin and French.
 This prepares them to choose a focus of a daily language for 6th grade and beyond.

 Curriculum and Philosophy

 Our World Language curriculum builds upon the philosophy, mission, and standards of the The American Council on the Teaching of Foreign Languages (ACTFL).
 Their standards encompass these five goal areas: Communication, Cultures, Connections, Comparisons, and Communities.

 - Communication is at the heart of second language study, whether the communication takes place face-to-face, in writing, or across centuries through the reading of literature.

 - Through the study of other languages, students gain a knowledge and understanding of the cultures that use that language and, in fact, cannot truly master the language until they have also mastered the cultural contexts in which the language occurs.

 - Learning languages provides connections to additional bodies of knowledge that may be unavailable to the monolingual English speaker.

 - Through comparisons and contrasts with the language being studied, students develop insight into the nature of language and the concept of culture and realize that there are multiple ways of viewing the world.